Educational Stories

 driving in the snow — hearing stories of dangerous "black ice" from a housemate when first arriving in Seattle; a story from someone seeing "strobe lights" during an east coast evening; my "fun trip" to play (with my car) in a safe parking lot of UW-Seattle, that turned dangerous-and-scary when new snow began falling, and the roads became slick, and me surviving a downhill block with stop-light at bottom, turning onto a major street where I should have stayed until finding a parking spot, but instead foolishly deciding to turn right into the uphill block, then my car started drifting sideways (due to tires spinning despite my fairly skillful use of gears & clutch in my 4-speed Mustang) and my scary imagining of the car drifting sideways into a line of parked cars, sideswiping each on its way back downward to the major street, when – a rescue! – a stranger decided to help me, and I felt him/her begin pushing enough that my wheels stopped spinning, so the car began moving forward to the top of the hill, and with a huge sigh of relief I turned onto that major road, found a parking spot, and the next day (when roads were safer) moved the car to avoid getting a ticket in the "2-hour zones" on the major street.
 I never did get a chance to thank my rescuer, but I remain very thankful for their help. / decisions about snow: when my father was superintendent of a district (North Mahaska, with three small towns) in Iowa thru 4 winters, sometimes he had to decide whether to "call it off" for a Snow Day, with pros & cons and real consequences for deciding yes or no, so he stayed up much of the night getting reports (about snow drifting, road quality, estimates of safety or whether a bus could even travel the whole route,...) and mentally-emotionally processing the info, so he could make a wise decision; this wasn't fun for him.

 riding in the snow — in Seattle (a little) and then Madison (a lot); I rode my bikes (typically standard 1-speed, 3-speed, or 10-speed) in Seattle, thru many kinds of snow, but basically I was riding only when roads or sidewalks were snow-free bare and therefore safe.
-But shortly after arriving in Madison, I wisely decided to buy a mountain bike and use 2" tires with snow-gripping tread; {i also bought a 10-speed with thinner tires for faster rides when there was no snow}; some stories I'll develop (with details) later, are... "playing in the snow" one evening my first year by doing fishtails-etc in an empty paved space; being able to plow thru 15" of lightweight snow partway thru a 20" snowfall day, early in the second winter, Dec 1990; but being stopped by 5" of dense heavier-wetter snow; my "3 low" strategies for snow – lower gears, lower speeds, and (most important) lower seat-height so when the bike fell over (frequently) I landed on my feet instead of (rarely) on my hips-knees-elbows during a dump-crash; I had 7 dumps in my first 5 years (I clearly remember 5 of these, re: when-where I was, why it happened, etc) but had no dumps after that, in my next 17 years; snow is usually ok, so I can ride bike with control, but ice is tricky & can be dangerous, so I wondered whether to get studded tires, but never got any; and more.
+But shortly after arriving in Madison, I wisely decided to buy a mountain bike and use 2" tires with snow-gripping tread; { i also bought a 10-speed with thinner wheels-and-tires for faster rides when there was no snow }; some stories I'll develop (with details) later, are... "playing in the snow" one evening my first year by doing fishtails-etc in an empty paved space; being able to plow thru 15" of lightweight snow partway thru a 20" snowfall day, early in the second winter, Dec 1990; but later being stopped by 5" of dense heavier-wetter snow; my "3 low" strategies for snow – lower gears, lower speeds, and (most important) lower seat-height so when the bike fell over (frequently) I landed on my feet instead of (rarely) on my hips-knees-elbows during a dump-crash; I had 7 dumps in my first 5 years (with clear memories of 5, re: when-where I was, why it happened, etc) but had no dumps after that, in my next 17 years; snow is usually ok so I can ride the bike with control, but ice is tricky, can be dangerous, so I wondered whether to get studded tires, but never got any; and more.

-temperature expectations -- in Madison, 65 in August feels cold, but 65 in March feels warm, in fact 40 in February "feels warm" compared with the cold temperatures (sub-zero thru 20's) of earlier wintertime.
+temperature expectations -- in Madison, 65 in August feels cold, but 65 in March feels warm, in fact 40 in February "feels warm" compared with the typical "highs" (of sub-zero thru 20's) in earlier wintertime.

-temperature + wet/dry -- 40 & wet (typical seattle) "feels colder" than 0 & dry (in madison, if dress well) -- so after a few mistakes of not-planning, i learned the lesson (yes, it should have been obvious before the first ride) of bringing dry socks to put on after a bike ride in rain; I had many experiences of contrast between the cold misery of being wet after riding away from home, versus the comfy relief after riding back to home where it's warm and I can exchange wet clothing for dry clothing.
+temperature + wet/dry -- 40 & wet (typical Seattle) "feels colder" than 0 & dry (in Madison if dressed well) -- so after a few mistakes of not-planning, i learned the lesson (yes, it should have been obvious before the first ride) of bringing dry socks to put on after a bike ride in rain; I had many experiences of contrast between the cold misery of being wet after riding away from home, versus the comfy relief after riding back to home where it's warm and I can exchange wet clothing for dry clothing, for all clothing instead of just socks.

-hills in Seattle (where I built 1-speed bike, would cannibalize bikes to make regular bikes that worked ok, plus a few hybrid-combos, e.g. with brakes that were front caliper & back hub, or combining 3-speed plus gears (big front gear, small rear gear) to make a super-high gear of 119, so I would stand up, like on a hill, and let gravity help me push the high gear) (summer of 1993, when I used a topographical map to plan my routes around Seattle, to get from one place to another with minimal hill-climbing) (using pedal-straps for extra horsepower-by-me, but oops I didn't practice escaping, so had a slow motion fall-over & ankle-twist, my co-worst along with volleyball when an opponent illegally crossed over to my side of the net so I landed on top of his foot for a bad ankle-twist [also, former housemate Richard Zeller broke his ankle on the initial jump ball of a basketball game]) (in volleyball, i could jump high on wood but not in sand - never adjusted to it - playing inside at UCI versus outdoors beach) (in vb i had mediocre skills without maximizing, to limit the potential i had due to jumping & general coordination) (big "oops" for summer-69 when i could have done all-comers meets for personal max in high jump plus 100 & 200)
+hills in Seattle (where I built bikes, sometimes "cannibalizing" by combining parts from several bikes, made a few hybrid-combos, e.g. with brakes that were front caliper & back hub, or combining 3-speed plus gears (big front gear, small rear gear) to make a super-high gear of 119, so I would stand up, like on a hill, and let gravity help me push the high gear) (summer of 1993, when I used a topographical map – photocopied in the city's library – to plan my routes around Seattle, to get from one place to another with minimal hill-climbing) (using pedal-straps for extra horsepower-by-me, but oops I didn't practice escaping, so had a slow motion fall-over & ankle-twist, my co-worst along with volleyball when an opponent illegally crossed over to my side of the net so I landed on top of his foot for a bad ankle-twist [also, former housemate Richard Zeller broke his ankle on the initial jump ball of a basketball game]) (in volleyball, i could jump high on wood but not in sand - never adjusted to it - playing inside at UCI was ok but not on the beach) (in vb i had mediocre skills without maximizing, thus never fulfilled the potential i had due to jumping & general coordination) (big "oops" for summer-69 when i could have done all-comers meets for personal max in high jump plus 100 & 200)

-also: how I accidentally stumbled onto Venice Beach, discovering it unintentionally in a happy surprise during a failed hitchhiking adventure when doing this was still relatively safe in the early-1970's.
+also: how I accidentally stumbled onto Venice Beach, discovering it (and PickleBall) unintentionally in a happy surprise during a failed hitchhiking adventure when it still was relatively safe in the early-1970's.

 and more with (as usual) "education" defined very broadly.